mike4192/spotMicro/README.md

 An odometry frame, `odom`, is optionally available and can be enabled via a configurable parameter in the `spot_micro_motion_cmd.yaml` file.
 If enabled, `odom` is parent to the `base_footprint` frame.  **Note that odometry is grossly inaccurate and not calibrated whatsoever**.
 It is a pure integration of robot rate commands and thus drifts unbounded with errors over time.
 It is provided for any useful purpose it may serve.

 #### SLAM
-If a lidar, such as a RPLidar A1, is mounted to the robot frame, a 2d map can be created through SLAM with additional ROS nodes, such as hector_slam.
-More information about running SLAM through this project is described in the [SLAM information](docs/slam_information.md).
+If a lidar, such as a RPLidar A1, is mounted to the robot frame, 2d mapping is possible through SLAM with additional ROS nodes, such as hector_slam.
+More information about running SLAM through this project is described in the [SLAM information](docs/slam_information.md) document.

 ## Future Work
 The current software supports basic state machine operation of the spot micro robot, orientation control at rest, and rate command in forward, sideways, and yaw directions, completely through external command messages.